andrew-zatserkovny/github_prs/README.md

 Data models were populated with the consumed data (`/app/db.py`)

 ## Step 5
-Data is queried via API endoints.
+Data is now ready for querying via API endoints.

 ## Using the application